AdobeDocs/experience-manager-cloud-service.en/help/assets/approve-assets-content-hub.md

 >[!NOTE]
 >
 >This approach approves the newly created assets in the folder.
-For existing assets in the folder, you need to manually select and approve them. <br> Alternatively, you can use the **[!UICONTROL Reprocess]** option to apply the changes from the metadata profile to older assets.
+For existing assets in the folder, you need to manually select and approve them.

 ## Manage assets uploaded using Content Hub {#manage-assets-uploaded-using-content-hub}